6. Sedimentation

 Figure 102H – A magnificent example of bioturbation in an Ordovician mudstone (Penha Garcia, Portugal) (hight of escarpment approx. 2 m)

-Under sedimentation, we are interested in prograding coast lines, that is, where sedimentation is taking place, with a consequent shore accretion.
-Figure 73B shows very nicely a prograding situation with a well defined on-lap phase.
-As for our example of the Catumbela River in Angola, it is impressive that even though the river is quite large and carries vast quantities of water, its mouth is actually parallel to the coast, pointing northwards (fig. 103).
+Under sedimentation, we are interested in prograding coast lines.
+That is, where sedimentation is taking place, with a consequent shore accretion, and this is also well exemplified by the Catumbela River.
+It is impressive that even though the river is quite large and carries vast quantities of water, its mouth is actually parallel to the coast, pointing northwards (fig. 104).

 Figure 104 - The mouth of the Catumbela River (Angola).

 This is caused by the northwards flowing Benguela sea current which is even stronger.
-Hence, as the river water impacts the ocean current, its speed is dramatically reduced and the bed load particles are deposited, forming a sand barrier termed off shore bar, which progressively grows northwards.
-With time, this bar widened and the shore line pro-graded giving rise to sand banks, lagoons and marshes (fig. 104).
+Hence, as the river water impacts the ocean current, its speed is dramatically reduced and the bed load particles are deposited, forming a sand barrier termed offshore bar, which progressively grows northwards.
+With time, this bar widened and the shore line pro-graded, giving rise to sand banks, lagoons and marshes (fig. 104B).

 Figure 105 - The coast line just N of the river mouth with a pro-grading marshy shore line.